 - 7. The complaint was forwarded to EMA for an opinion, which it sent on 30 January 2008.
 The opinion was forwarded to the complainants with an invitation to make observations, which they sent on 26 February 2008.
-By letter of 18 March 2008, the Ombudsman asked EMA for further information regarding certain aspects of the complaint.
+By letter dated 18 March 2008, the Ombudsman asked EMA for further information regarding certain aspects of the complaint.
 EMA's reply was forwarded to the complainants, who submitted their observations on 17 June 2008. - 8.
 On 22 January 2009, the Ombudsman submitted a proposal for a friendly solution to EMA. - 9.
 EMA replied to this proposal on 26 February 2009.
 The reply was forwarded to the complainants, who submitted their observations on 20 May 2009.
 Following a request by the Ombudsman's services, the complainants submitted, on 31 August and 1 September 2009, an example of a clinical study report as well as additional comments on this report. - 10.
 Having examined these submissions, the Ombudsman concluded that it was necessary to inspect EMA's file.
 This inspection took place on 6 October 2009.
 A copy of the report on this inspection was sent to EMA and a further copy was sent to the complainants for observations.
-The complainant's did not submit any observations on this report.
+The complainants did not submit any observations on this report. - 11.
+On 19 May 2010, the Ombudsman issued a draft recommendation to EMA and asked it to send a detailed opinion.
+EMA sent its detailed opinion on 31 August 2010, which was forwarded to the complainants for possible observations to be made by 31 October 2010.
+No observations were received by that date.